 MediaTek's Dimensity 7300 Chips Level Up AI and Mobile Gaming for High-Tech Smartphones and Foldables

-HSINCHU, May 29, 2024 /PRNewswire/ -- MediaTek today announced the Dimensity 7300 and the Dimensity 7300X, a pair of ultra-efficient 4nm chips for high-tech mobile offerings.
+DUBAI, UAE , May 30, 2024 /PRNewswire/ -- MediaTek today announced the Dimensity 7300 and the Dimensity 7300X, a pair of ultra-efficient 4nm chips for high-tech mobile offerings.
 Providing best-in-class power efficiency and excellent performance, the Dimensity 7300 chipsets enable effortless multitasking, superior photography, accelerated gaming, and AI-enhanced computing; additionally, the Dimensity 7300X is designed with flip-style foldable devices in mind, providing support for dual displays.

 Both MediaTek Dimensity 7300 chipsets have an octa-core CPU consisting of 4X Arm Cortex-A78 cores operating at up to 2.5GHz paired with 4X Arm Cortex-A55 cores.
 The 4nm process provides up to 25% lower power consumption in the A78 cores compared to the Dimensity 7050.
 The CPU works together with the latest Arm Mali-G615 GPU and a suite of MediaTek HyperEngine optimizations to accelerate gaming experiences.
 In comparison to competitor alternatives, the Dimensity 7300 series offers 20% faster FPS and 20% improved energy efficiency.
 To further enhance gaming experiences, the new chips utilize smart resource optimization, optimize 5G and Wi-Fi game connections, and support Bluetooth LE Audio technology with Dual-Link True Wireless Stereo Audio.